California recall voters so far largely Democratic and older

 At this point, it’s all about turnout.

-The data shows Democrats are off to an encouraging start, turning in more than twice the number submitted by Republicans, a rate that largely mirrors the party’s registration edge in the state.
+The data show Democrats are off to an encouraging start, turning in more than twice the number submitted by Republicans, a rate that largely mirrors the party’s registration edge in the state.
 More than a third of those who have voted are 65 or older.

 But with less than two weeks left before the Sept.
 14 election, many unknowns remain.

-Some of the state’s most inconsistent voters – younger people and Latinos who lean Democratic – aren’t showing up in expected numbers.
+Some of the state’s most inconsistent voters – younger people and Latinos who both lean Democratic – aren’t showing up in expected numbers.
 Will that change?
 And will many Republicans wait to vote in person rather than send in mailed ballots?
 That’s what happened in 2020 and it helped the GOP re-capture several U.S. House seats in the heavily Democratic state.

 Because of the oddly timed election — scheduled at the tail end of summer amid a pandemic — it’s difficult to be confident about who will vote.
 “The exact number is really anybody’s guess,” said Mindy Romero, director of the University of Southern California’s Center for Inclusive Democracy.
 She called a recall election “its own unique animal.”